 Spirituality and Social Justice" discussed same-sex civil unions.

 it recommended that:

-A minority found that Scripture condemned homosexuality as immoral.
+A minority on the Committee found that Scripture condemned all same-gender sexual expression as intrinsiclly immoral.
 One source reports that, by a

 lopsided vote of 501 to 7, the General Assembly voted to reject the majority report and